12 August 2015

 The exhibition helps raise community awareness about the degree of sophistication in concepts, diversity of technical competence, and the high standard of arts education in Queensland secondary schools.

 To add to the excitement of the opening event, the North Coast regional award recipients will be announced.
-These awards are for excellence, commendation and regional encouragement.
+These awards include excellence, commendation and regional encouragement.

-The exhibition is presented in association with Queensland Government’s Department of Education, Training and Employment and Art Shed Brisbane/School Art Supplies.
-It will run until Saturday 13 September and school groups are encouraged to visit.
+It is presented in association with the Queensland Government Department of Education, Training and Employment and Art Shed Brisbane/School Art Supplies.
+It will run until Saturday 12 September and school groups are encouraged to visit.

-The 2014 University of the Sunshine Coast Gallery program is proudly supported by the Proost De Deyne Family.
+The 2015 University of the Sunshine Coast Gallery program is supported by the Proost De Deyne family.